-The LRE Corporate Compliance Plan is a high-level overview of the LRE Corporate Compliance Program that outlines LRE's commitment to ensuring compliance with the applicable federal and state statutory, regulatory, and contractual obligations.
+The LRE Corporate Compliance Plan is a high-level overview of the LRE Corporate Compliance Program that outlines LRE's commitment to ensuring compliance with the applicable federal and state statutory, regulatory, and contractual requirements.

-All LRE staff, Member CMSHPs, and Network Providers are required to comply with all applicable federal and state statutory, regulatory, and contractual obligations including but not limited to those specifically addressed in the LRE Corporate Compliance Plan.
+All LRE staff, Member CMSHPs, and Network Providers are required to comply with all applicable federal and state statutory, regulatory, and contractual requirements including but not limited to those specifically addressed in the LRE Corporate Compliance Plan.

-To the extent that the LRE Corporate Compliance Plan conflicts with, or misstates any applicable regulation, statutes or contractual obligations, the regulation, statutes, or contractual obligations control(s).
+To the extent that the LRE Corporate Compliance Plan conflicts with, or misstates any applicable regulation, statutes or contractual requirements the regulation, statutes, and/or contractual requirements control(s).